The School Curriculum

 To show the importance we place on Reading, the year 6 children run a daily lunch club in the school library where children from other classes are able to come and read, be read to, or share the year 6 children’s love and energy of reading.

-Although there is a workbook for Get Spelling, the teachers use a range of different strategies throughout the spelling sessions to ensure the children can learn the new spelling rules and continue to be engaged in their learning – new spelling patterns are then expected to be seen in the children’s work throughout the rest of the curriculum.
+The teachers use a range of different strategies throughout the spelling sessions to ensure the children can learn the new spelling rules and continue to be engaged in their learning – new spelling patterns are then expected to be seen in the children’s work throughout the rest of the curriculum.

 At Gosberton Academy, the children are taught grammar and punctuation through Literacy lessons.
 For the main part, the start of each lesson is based around grammar as well as being used throughout the whole Literacy lesson.
 However, at times, discrete SPAG (spelling punctuation and grammar) lessons are required to ensure a clear understanding as been obtained.